b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy.md

 >See Brian C. Hales, “Encouraging Joseph Smith to Practice Plural Marriage: The Accounts of the Angel with a Drawn Sword,” Mormon Historical Studies 11, no. 2 (Fall 2010): 69–70.

 I did end up [[#Corroborating claimants|finding the source]] for this.
+I'll share some notes below.

 Other note in that essay:

-> “Although the Lord commanded the adoption—and later the cessation—of plural marriage in the latter days, He did not give exact instructions on how to obey the commandment.”
+> *Although the Lord commanded the adoption—and later the cessation—of plural marriage in the latter days, He did not give exact instructions on how to obey the commandment.*

 Well golly gee if only we had a spokesperson for God who could obtain and interpret His will